-The Future of Capitalism and the Dangers of Returning to Business as Usual
+The Future of Capitalism and Danger of Returning to Business as Usual

 By Jean-Marc Coicaud, Zhang Jin | United Nations University Office at the UN, New York | February 22, 2010

 A few months ago in late September 2009, the G-20, established in 1999 to bring together the most important industrialized and emerging countries to discuss key issues in the global economy, met in Pittsburgh.
 The main objective of this meeting was to address the need to reform the current international system, a need made all the more necessary and urgent by the financial and economic crisis and its negative consequences around the world.
 Issues to be dealt with included: the exit strategy from the crisis, especially in connection with rising unemployment; reform of the International Monetary Fund (IMF); assistance to the poorest countries; the risk of trade barriers; and restrictions on bonuses for professionals in the financial sector.
 Climate change was also on the agenda, as the international community was gearing up for the Copenhagen summit of December 2009.

 Somehow none of these issues were seriously addressed, let alone resolved, on the occasion of the G-20 meeting.
 At the time, the fact that President Barack Obama and other Western leaders accused Iran of building a secret nuclear plant diverted the attention of the political leaders gathered in Pittsburgh.
 The opportunity to focus collectively on the financial and economic crisis was wasted.
 Since then regrettably, not much has happened in this area.
 Even worse, the actors whose vested interests and actions led to the crisis, particularly in the financial sector in the United States, have been reluctant to change their ways.
 This is all the more unfortunate considering that some of the gravest problems revealed by the financial and economic crisis are still with us, rendering uncertain the long-term prosperity and stability of international economics and of the international system in general.